There is nothing more natural and enduring than oil painting.

 Please note that oil-soaked rags should be – at a minimum – properly stored in an Oily Rag Safety Can (such as those offered by JustRite™) until they can be thrown out.
 Even better, soak rags in water, and place them in an old jar or similar container and dispose of them outside in your household trashcan or apartment building dumpster.

 Using either Gamsol or Safflower Oil for brush cleaning prevents pigments from being poured down the drain and contaminating the watershed.
-Additional information can be found in our Brush Cleaning Tip Sheet for Oil Painting.
+Additional information can be found on our page Oil Paint Brush Cleaning Tips.

 We hope this information helps you navigate the world of Solvent-Free Oil Painting, and ultimately, create the safest painting studio possible.